Turtle Tank Filters

 Now the question is, what type of filter is best for turtles?
 The answer is canister filters.
 These filters typically have large reservoirs with lots of room for filter media.
 Read more about filter media below.
 They are installed outside of the tank, saving room, and are easy to maintain.
 Canister filters work pump water from your tank into a canister (like a sealed bucket/reservoir) via an intake tube.
 The canister is pressurized during operation.
 While the water travels through the reservoir it passes through filter media that could include sponges, ceramic rings, carbon, or other filter media.
 After passing through the media the water is pumped back out of the canister through the output tube and back into the aquarium.
 A spray bar can be used to distribute the outgoing water in lieu of a singular nozzle.
 Many canister filters must be installed underneath an aquarium in order for them to operate as intended.

-The Filter shown in the picture is a Fluval FX6- https://amzn.to/32o0sis
+The Filter shown in the picture is a Fluval FX6- Get it here!

 Internal aquarium filters do exactly what you would expect, they filter tank water while submerged in the tank water.
 The filter media used in such filters as the canister filter including different sponges, beneficial bacteria media and carbon to name the basics.
 Internal filters come in many sizes but are more practical for smaller tanks.
 One thing to keep in mind with internal filters is that they take space in your tank.
 This space is shared with your turtle and therefore reduces the space available for your turtle.
 I recommend internal filters only for tanks that have room to spare.
 For example, a 20 gallon tank with a 1″ hatchling turtle.

 A filter similar to the picture shown is a Turtle Clean 318- See it here!

 Hang On the Back (HOB) Filter